eomii/rules_ll/docs/contributing/contributing.md

 ```

 Since not everyone has a GPU compatible with `rules_ll`, heterogeneous examples
-are disabled by default.
-Make sure to enable them in `examples/BUILD.bazel` when
+don't run by default.
+Make sure to enable them in `examples/BUILD.bazel`
-changing logic affecting heterogeneous code paths.
+when changing logic affecting heterogeneous code paths.